| The Cosmetic Significance of Follicular

 incorporate the graft follicle up to, but not including

-In conclusion, it is possible to achieve the appearance
+the epithelium.
+CONCLUSION In conclusion, it is possible to achieve the appearance

 of naturalness and density on a consistent basis with